 The best times to contact faculty about Ph.D. applications and mentorship are Autumn quarter (September – November) and Spring quarter (March – early June) quarters.
 Most faculty are not available during Summer quarter (mid June – August).

 All graduate students in Speech and Hearing Sciences are required to complete and successfully pass a national criminal background check as a condition of admission.
 Instructions are provided to new students and the background check must be completed within 30 days of accepting the department’s offer of admission.
 The background check fee is paid directly to the department’s vendor, Verified Credentials.
 When considering individuals for admission, conviction/criminal history records are reviewed as they relate to the content and nature of the curriculum and the safety and security of clients and the public.
 Should the background check provide evidence of a positive criminal history or raise any areas of concern related to a student’s participation in a graduate program, he/she will be contacted by a representative of the Speech & Hearing Sciences Department.

-Applicants should review UW Graduate School Memo 15 and note that English proficiency requirements for students who work as teaching assistants (TAs) are more extensive than those for admission.
+Applicants should also review UW Graduate School Memo 15 and note that English proficiency requirements for students who work as teaching assistants (TAs) are more extensive than those for admission.
+Specifically, a score of 26 must be obtained on the TOEFL iBT® "Speaking" subtest or a score of 7.0 on the IELTS "Speaking" subtest.
 Because the Department has limited options for the support of PhD students, the likelihood that a student will be able to work as a TA is an important factor in the admissions process.